Celebrating Ramadan

 Eid Al-Fitr

-The month will end with the celebration of Eid Al-Fitr which begins on Monday 2 May, and ends at sundown on Tuesday 3 May, subject to the sighting of the new moon.
-It's traditionally a celebration involving meals, parties, and visiting family and friends and attending special prayers in mosques.
+The month ended with the celebration of Eid Al-Fitr, which began on Monday 8 April and ended at sundown on Tuesday 9 April.
+It's traditionally a celebration involving meals, parties, visiting family and friends, and attending special prayers in mosques.

 Further resources